AlexandreFlament/L1-2023-C-Project/README.md

 } Shape;
 ```

-The id is obtained through a function that increment the `global_id` (Positive and starts at 0) and returns it, meaning that the first id would be 1.
+The id is obtained through a function that increment the `global_id` (which is positive and starts at 0) and returns it, meaning that the first id would be 1.
 ```c
 unsigned int global_id = 0;